operatingescure/telegram-username-checker/README.md

 REMEMBER: This Tool is not PERFECT.
-It is practically impossible, to make a fully functional, without breaking the TOS.
+It is practically impossible, to make a fully functional Tool, without breaking the TOS.

 Tutorial (its fucking easy...)
 1. start the modules.bat